charlesxucheng/aws-study-notes/cloudfront.md

 When you create signed URLs or signed cookies, you use the private key from the signer’s key pair to sign a portion of the URL or the cookie.
 When someone requests a restricted file, CloudFront compares the signature in the URL or cookie with the unsigned URL or cookie, to verify that it hasn’t been tampered with.
 CloudFront also verifies that the URL or cookie is valid, meaning, for example, that the expiration date and time hasn’t passed.

 When you specify a signer, you also indirectly specify the files that require signed URLs or signed cookies by adding the signer to a cache behavior.
 A signer is either a trusted key group that you create in CloudFront (recommended because it does not require the use of root user), or an AWS account that contains a CloudFront key pair.

+# Optimizing Caching and Availability
+Ways to improve cache hit ratio:
+* Specifying how long CloudFront caches your objects (Expiry/max-age/TTL settings)
+* Using Origin Shield
+* Caching based on query string parameters
+* Caching based on cookie values
+  * Amazon S3 and some HTTP servers don’t process cookies.
+* Caching based on request headers
+* Remove Accept-Encoding header when compression is not needed
+* Serving media content by using HTTP

+You can set up CloudFront with origin failover and origin groups for scenarios that require high availability.